Concordium/concordium.github.io/source/mainnet/docs/network/guides/create-proofs.rst

 - `Repository <https://github.com/Concordium/concordium-dapp-examples/tree/main/gallery>`_

 The app is a gallery that requires the user to be over a certain minimum age and an EU resident to view some content.

-Follow :ref:`this link<gallery>`, if you want to learn how to build your own dApp for ID authentication.